AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 +++Credit split

-Use the credit split section to determine which of the two collaborating parties will cover the the costs for the activites.
+Use the credit split section to determine which of the two collaborating parties will cover the costs for the activities.

 ![Credit split](/help/assets/connect/establish-connection/edit-billing-ownership.png)